djangoadvent/djangoadvent-articles/1.3/doctests.rst

 I don't know about you, but I was convinced after the first point.
 7000 lines of traceback for 1 line of failure sucks.
-But readability, debugability, speed, and tooling all from one patch?
+But readability, debug-ability, speed, and tooling all from one patch?
 SOLD!

 Seeing the light